Skip to main content

 Environment Variables

 All CoreCube configuration is done through environment variables.
-They can be set in Docker Compose, as Docker secrets (using the _FILE suffix), or directly in the shell for native Bun deployments.
+They can be set in Docker Compose or directly in the shell for native Bun deployments.

 Core settings